 The centerpiece of the curriculum is the capstone project course.
 Complementing 10 months of work with external mentors, this class meets regularly to provide peer support, introduce concepts in translational medicine, and develop presentation skills.

 The MTM program requires 24 semester units* of upper division and graduate courses.

 - Engineering (at least 10 semester units or equivalent)

 - Clinical needs and strategies (at least 6 semester units)

 - Business, entrepreneurship and technology (at least 8 semester units or equiv)

-The 6 units of the capstone course can be distributed between the Bioengineering and Clinical Needs and Strategies themes to help students customize their individual curriculum.
+The 6 units of the Capstone Course and 4 units of the Project Management course can be distributed between the Engineering and Clinical themes to help students customize their individual curriculum.